-These Oven Baked Parmesan Garlic Wings are the perfect snack or dinner for football season.
+These Oven-Baked Keto Garlic Parmesan Wings are the perfect snack or dinner for football season.
 They are crispy, rich, and zesty with garlic, parmesan, and red pepper.
 Celebrating?
 I love this appetizer recipe for a game day, party, or even tailgating!
 This easy recipe is low carb, keto, gluten free, grain free, sugar free, and Trim Healthy Mama friendly.

-I'm not a football fan but if I had a plate of these Oven Baked Parmesan Garlic Wings on my lap every week I might be won over.
+I'm not a football fan but if I had a plate of these Keto Garlic Parmesan Wings on my lap every week I might be won over.

 My husband, however, is a huge Giants fan.
 He loves participating in sports pools and is in more than I can count this football season.
 It's a given that if the Giants are on he wants to hang out on the couch and watch his favorite team.

 When the restaurant Buffalo Wild Wings opened locally he started raving about it.
 I am not a fan of buffalo sauce so I'd never tried other flavors of wings.
 And then he brought home take-out.
 They were amazing!
 I'm a bit of a wuss when it comes to spicy things but I love most of the mild and medium varieties.
 My favorites are Lemon Pepper, Chipotle Barbecue, and Parmesan Garlic.

 We get takeout from there every couple of months on Wing Tuesday because all the traditional wings are half off.
 But it can still get a little pricey to feed our family.
 I decided to try making my own baked Keto Garlic Parmesan Wings.
 I think they will be great when I want wings and it's not a Tuesday or we don't have money for take-out in our budget.
 It takes a little while of babysitting the wings under the broiler to get the skin crispy but I think it's worth it.
 Just don't leave them unattended or the skin can burn.